HarshNandigamwar/SCT_WD_3/README.md

 ## 💻 Technologies Used

 *   **HTML:**  Structures the content of the quiz, including questions, options, and the game interface.
-*   **CSS:** Styles the quiz, creating an attractive and visually appealing user interface.
+*   **CSS3:** Styles the quiz, creating an attractive and visually appealing user interface.
 *   **JavaScript:**  Implements the game logic, including handling user input, tracking scores.

 ## 🚀 How to Play